What’s new in Cloud Volumes ONTAP 9.8

 9.8 RC1 update (12 Nov 2020)

-Similar to single node systems, Cloud Manager now allocates a core disk to new 9.8 HA pair deployments in AWS when you use a C5, M5, or R5 instance type.
+Similar to single node systems, BlueXP now allocates a core disk to new 9.8 HA pair deployments in AWS when you use a C5, M5, or R5 instance type.
 The core disk expands the ability to switch between supported instance types, enhances the system’s ability to collect core files when issues occur, and provides the ability to support larger instance types in the future.

 The core disk is a General Purpose SSD (gp2) with 540 GiB.